alexneigher/Tweaked/README.md

 ` brew install postgresql`

-2) `cd /tweaked` and make sure all of the gems are installed `bundle install`
+2) Clone this repo locally, and `cd tweaked` make sure all of the gems are installed by running: `bundle install`

-2.a) You might need to install ruby and or rails on your system.
+2.5) You might need to install ruby and or rails on your system.
 Follow the steps as prescribed in the error messages

 3) Create the database -> `rake db:create`

 4) From the root of the app run `rails server`

-5) visit localhost:3000 in a browser
+5) Visit localhost:3000 in a browser

 6) ???